fbpx

 Where Journalism Meets Immersion

 We first met Anjan at SXSW 2024, where he joined a panel that delivered one of the most gripping talks we’d ever heard on the ethics of documenting conflict zones, from photojournalists to influencers.
-One of the things that became clear from this panel was the need for new storytelling formats—ones that don’t just tell us about injustice and environmental collapse, but allow journalists to help us feel it.
+One takeaway was clear: we need new storytelling formats.
+Ones that don’t just tell us about injustice and environmental collapse, but let us feel them.

-At Story City, that’s our mission.
-We believe stories are stronger when you can stand inside them.
-When you’re physically present, looking at the trees those stories are about, the impact becomes emotional, not just intellectual.
+That’s what we aim to do at Story City.
+We believe stories are strongest when you can stand inside them.
+When you’re physically present—feet on the ground, eyes on the trees—the impact is no longer just intellectual.
+It becomes emotional.

 We reviewed several of Anjan’s works (you can dive into his extraordinary reporting on his official site), and one story rose to the top: a feature for Vox’s climate crisis series, examining the Indigenous community of Crescencio Morales in Mexico, who’ve taken up arms to protect their butterfly forest from cartel-backed logging.